dihego/PPython_Projectz/README.md

 * sshbruteforce.py - SSH brute force - Need two files; users.txt & passwords.txt.
 Also be sure to update target IP

 * scpp.py - CREATE a cron and transfer files - scp files between hosts.

+* keepass -
+      FIRST creating your files:
+      * Create a file name pass
+      * create a file name - this as the name of your script.
+Example: keepass THEN run the script as bash :
+      * bash keepass
+      There are only two actions (v) as view and (a) as add.
+Ensure that your response is in lowercase